-Make lots of small changes
+Make lots of small changes – saving money on energy

 The revolution in your energy use doesn’t have to be huge.
 Your kids don’t need to learn to love three jumpers, and you can still use the dishwasher.
 The tip to energy-saving is lots and lots of small changes.
 For instance, moving from standard bulbs to LED lights can make some difference to your energy use.
 Each year, you will save a tenner on each LED bulb, which can soon add up when you consider the number of bulbs in your home.

 Turning the thermostat down a single degree is another small move to make.
 For every degree we lose on the thermostat, we save £80 a year.
 Again, this is not a complete solution, but it will add to the mix of other strategies to save money on energy.